 Asian American and Pacific Islander Heritage Month in Long Beach

-May is Asian American and Pacific Islander Heritage Month, and many local businesses and organizations are celebrating with special events and happenings.
+May is Asian American and Pacific Islander Heritage Month, and Long Beach is celebrating with special events and happenings.
 Explore the arts, cultural practices and lived experiences of people in the Asian American and Pacific Islander communities this month in Long Beach.

 Long Beach Public Library